r121196/Python_exercise/README.md

 # Python_exercise

-THis is done by RHEA M PRADEEP
+This is done by RHEA M PRADEEP